Endeavour (TV series): Series 1 (2013)

 The first full series begins with Morse transferring to the Oxford City Police in 1965 following a double-murder investigation that took place during the pilot episode.
-Morse is taken under the wing of Inspector Thursday.
-Thursday names Morse his designated "bag man" and shows him the ropes as Morse begins to solve a string of complex multiple-murders, much to the envy and annoyance of some of his superiors, particularly Detective Sergeant Jakes and Chief Superintendent Bright.
+Morse is taken under Inspector Thursday's wing.
+Thursday names Morse his designated "bagman" and shows him the ropes as Morse begins to solve a string of complex multiple-murders, much to the envy and annoyance of some of his superiors, particularly Detective Sergeant Jakes and Chief Superintendent Bright.
 Morse displays his genius in solving intricate murders, including several with opera connections.
-Thursday and fellow-Constable Strange try to steer the young Morse into taking his sergeant's exam, so that he may be relieved of "general duties" and become Thursday's official "bag man".
+Thursday and fellow-Constable Strange try to steer the young Morse into taking his sergeant's exam, so that he may be relieved of "general duties" and become Thursday's official "bagman".
 In the last episode of the series, Morse is shot while attempting to apprehend a murderer and is placed on light duties.
-At the same time, he comes to terms with the December 1965 death of his cold, unfeeling father.
+At the same time, he comes to terms with the death, in December 1965, of his cold, unfeeling father.